 He made the most of the opportunity, registering 16 goals and nine assists in 36 appearances on Belgian soil.
 A first call-up to the Japan national team and summer recall to Frankfurt were his reward, with the naturally right-footed Kamada making his international bow in a friendly defeat to Colombia five months before scoring his first Eintracht goal in the 2019/20 DFB Cup first round.

 The rising Samurai Blue star - rated 73 with a potential of 79 on EA Sports' FIFA 20 - opened his Japan account at the third time of asking in the 6-0 drubbing of Mongolia in 2022 FIFA World Cup qualifying, and topped up his tally with assists against Borussia Dortmund and Borussia Mönchengladbach, as well as Standard Liege in the Europa League.
-His Arsenal double on 28 November 2019 was the second of his career.
+His Arsenal double on 28 November 2019 was the second of his career, while his hat-trick in the 4-1 win over Salzburg was his first professional treble.

 Plays a bit like: Shinji Kagawa